iamsurajdc/trinkerr-interview-backend/README.md

 # Trinkerr Backend Interview

 ## Back to School
 Suppose you are given 2 strings which will include digits from 0-9 and the string can be of any length.
-You need to add those 2 strings and return the output as number.
+You need to add those 2 strings as `numbers` and return the output as string.
 You need to do this as efficiently as possible.
 Again emphasizing on the point that the string can be of any length.

 `Example-1`